Here's where to find Friday night fish fries for Lent in Des Moines

 Price: $10 adults; $5 kids 6-12; kids under 5, free.

-650 S. Prairie View Dr., West Des Moines
+650 S. Prairie View Drive, West Des Moines

-Bonefish Grill is offering a Lenten special called Fish Frydays beginning on March 8.
-Diners can enjoy the Angler’s Catch — tempura-battered cod, shrimp and scallops served on a bed of French fries with coleslaw, tartar sauce and malt vinegar on the side.
+Bonefish Grill is offering a Lenten special called Fish Frydays beginning on Feb.
+28 until April 10.
+Diners can enjoy the Angler’s Catch — battered cod, four battered and fried shrimp, two hush puppies on a bed of fries and coleslaw.
+The special will also include choices of cocktail sauce, tartar sauce, ketchup and malt vinegar on the side with a lemon wedge.

 Price: Prices vary by dish.
 Angler's Catch special is under $20.

-The Chicken has released its Lenten menu that includes seven dishes from $8.99 to $12.99:
+The Chicken has released its Lenten menu that includes seven dishes:

 Enjoy plenty of seafood specialties at Culver's for Lent: